 In case we set at email server that we only download a copy and don’t delete the original emails.
-The emails are always available at email server.
-The full backup doesn’t make sense anymore, then we can backup the prefs.js file only.
+The emails are always available at the email server.
+The full backup doesn’t make sense anymore, then we can back up the prefs.js file only.

 – Advantages: Small.
 Easy.
 Make a file backup then restore.

-+ For a configured installation of Thunderbird, we have to create new profile folder with old default profile name.
-There is no way to merge backup settings to current installation of Thunderbird.
++ For a configured installation of Thunderbird, we have to create a new profile folder with the old default profile name.
+There is no way to merge backup settings to the current installation of Thunderbird.

 + Passwords must be entered again.